Brian Bowen Smith: Commercial career

 Bowen Smith’s professional career spans editorial, advertising, fashion, and entertainment photography.
 He is known for his portraits of celebrities featured on the covers of magazines.
 His work has been featured in publications such as Vanity Fair, Esquire, Self, GQ, and Details.

 Besides editorial work, Bowen Smith has photographed key art for multiple Netflix series including Unbreakable Kimmy Schmidt, Chelsea Does, The Ridiculous 6, and The Do Over.
 Additional television photography credits include The Voice, House of Lies, Ray Donovan, Shameless, and Dice.

 Bowen Smith has also photographed movie posters and advertisements for multiple major motion pictures.
 Recent credits include The Intern starring Robert De Niro and Anne Hathaway and Central Intelligence starring Dwayne Johnson and Kevin Hart.

 He has also worked with several fashion brands including Marc Jacobs.
 Projects with Marc Jacobs include a campaign to raise awareness of skin cancer and multiple advertising campaigns.

 Marc Jacobs also co-hosted the launch party of Bowen Smith’s 2013 book titled Projects.
 Projects features a collection of celebrity portraits taken throughout his career including those of Jennifer Aniston, Cindy Crawford, Demi Moore, Hilary Swank, and Selma Blair.

 Fine-Art career

 Beyond commercial photography, Bowen Smith made his fine-art debut in October 2014 with a collection called Wildlife.
 This solo collection was on display at De Re Gallery in Los Angeles and featured nude images of women wearing children’s animal masks.
 The identities of these women were kept anonymous allowing celebrities and models to participate.

 In October 2015, Smith released a collection of nude photographs printed on metallic canvas called the Metallic Series.

 Personal

 Bowen Smith lives with his wife and son in Los Angeles.
-He enjoys surfing, snowboarding, and riding his motorcycle.